rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Carry no moneybag, no knapsack, no sandals, and greet no one on the road. ^1004

-Whatever house you enter, first say, Peace be to this house! ^1005
+Whatever house you enter, first say, 'Peace be to this house!' ^1005

 And if a son of peace is there, your peace will rest upon him.
 But if not, it will return to you. ^1006